 - Maurice Casey, Emeritus Professor of New Testament, University of Nottingham: Jesus of Nazareth.
 A goldmine of information by an expert in the Aramaic language, which Jesus spoke.

-- John Dickson: The Christ Files and Jesus: a short life.
-Good, simple and even-handed references by a historian and fair-minded christian on the evidence historians use to undertsand the life of Jesus.
+- John Dickson: The Christ Files, A Spectator’s Guide to Jesus and Jesus: a short life.
+Good, simple and even-handed references by a historian and fair-minded christian on the evidence historians use to understand the life of Jesus.

-- Bart Ehrman, University of North Carolina: Misquoting Jesus and Jesus Interrupted.
-Popular books written for the layperson by a respected and sceptical scholar, whose conclusions slightly overstate his case.
+- Bart Ehrman, University of North Carolina: Misquoting Jesus, Jesus Interrupted, Did Jesus Exist?, How Jesus Became God and Forged.
+Popular books written for the layperson by a respected and sceptical scholar, whose conclusions sometimes slightly overstate his case.

 - Craig Evans: Fabricating Jesus.
 A useful summary of the reasons why scholars generally don’t accept many novel approaches to Jesus and history.